What makes an integrated CRM platform into a critical business differentiator?

 This system allows you to serve the right information to the patient at the right time.
 Within a CRM platform, the users can start sending the right messages to the right patients.

 By utilizing CRM-based targeted messaging, the healthcare institute can start sending targeted messages to the segmented patient database.

 This is made possible by optimizing and measuring the multichannel marketing campaigns.
-This allows the healthcare firms to better understand patient behavior and target them accordingly.
+This allows healthcare firms to better understand patient behaviour and target them accordingly.
 The right kind of information made available can empower patients and enable them in proactive, informed decision-making.